ThomasTracy/Yolo_Siamese_CenterTripletLoss/README.md

 Test should be made on batched of images, if run on vdieo is needed.
 Then video needs to be converted into images

+## show result
+use path/to/display.py to show the result of test results